 • Postdoc position in the intersection of data-driven dynamics modeling, PDE and numerical analysis, and medical applications.
 If interested, please email me for inquiry.

-• Master thesis: if you are a master’s student at a Berlin university and interested in optimization, optimal transport, generative models and dynamical systems, e.g., diffusion models, neural ODE, please feel free to reach out.
+• Master thesis: if you are a master’s student at a Berlin university and interested in optimization, optimal transport, robust machine learning, generative models and dynamical systems, e.g., diffusion models, neural ODE, please feel free to reach out.

 Twitter feed